FPGA-accelerated machine learning inference as a service for particle physics computing: Computing performance and results

 To summarize, for total inference time for a batch of one image, we present Brainwave, CPU, and GPU performance in Table~\ref{tab:comp}.
 The most straightforward comparison with the current CMSSW performance of 1.75~seconds is the 10 (60)~ms \onprem (\remote) that it would take to perform inference with Brainwave.
 This represents a factor of 175 (30) speedup for Brainwave \onprem (\remote) over current \cmssw CPU performance.
 We can extrapolate from Table~\ref{tab:comp} that, for more modern versions of \tensorflow and CPUs, the \cmssw CPU inference time could improve to approximately 500~ms.

 GPU comparisons can be more nuanced\footnote{For that matter, CPU comparisons can also be nuanced when considering devices with many cores and large RAM.
 However, they do not fit in with the \cmssw computing model.}, depending on the model implementation and batch sizes.
 However, for a batch of one image, we can say that the Brainwave inference latencies, both \onprem and \remote including network latencies, are of a similar order to local, physically connected GPU inference times.
 The GPU and Brainwave have similar maximum throughput, about 660 images per second, though the former only achieves this with large batch size and the latter achieves this when accessed with many CPUs simultaneously.
 It should be emphasized that Brainwave achieves this performance using single-image requests and including network infrastructure for deployment as a service, while the GPU requires a large batch size for the same performance and is directly connected to the CPU via PCIe (Peripheral Component Interconnect express).
+As will be described in Sec.~\ref{sec:outlook}, future studies are needed to better understand the scalability and cost of different heterogeneous computing architectures.
+The performance of other coprocessors as services, including GPUs, is another item for future study.